 San Ramon Schools

-The main reason people choose to buy homes in San Ramon is the quality of the schools.
+The main reason people choose to buy San Ramon real estate is the quality of the schools.
 It is fair to say that there is not one school in the San Ramon area where anybody could find fault.
 With numerous elementary schools, two middle schools and two high schools, with more schools being built as I write, San Ramon is well-positioned to cope with the influx of buyers to new developments here, while providing excellent education at all levels.

-94582, on the other hand, comprises predominantly newer homes including Gale Ranch, where new construction continues from Toll Brothers, and Windemere.
+San Ramon 94582, on the other hand, comprises predominantly newer homes including Gale Ranch, where new construction continues from Toll Brothers, and Windemere.

 Quite apart from the new City Center, San Ramon has numerous restaurants, parks, walking trails and sporting options.
 This really is a great place to live.